Adam-A/Python-NLTK-Twitter-Bot-Analysis/README.md

 #### After Implementation

-Testing words include (but not limited to): we, strong, vaccinations
+Testing words include (but not limited to): we, strong, vaccinations, and autism.
+Unfortunately, we weren't able to test POS because of time constraints.

 ### Observations